dsheeler/CoverflowAltTab/README.markdown

 It let's you Alt-Tab through your windows in a cover-flow manner.

-Originally this was a port of the CoverflowAltTab extension for Gnome-Shell by [palatis](http://code.google.com/p/gnome-shell-extensions-coverflowalttab/), so all credits to the original author!
+Originally this was a port of the CoverflowAltTab extension for Gnome-Shell by [palatis](http://code.google.com/p/gnome-shell-extensions-coverflowalttab/), so all credits to him!

 ![Screenshot](http://www.dmo60.de/CoverflowAltTabScreenshotkleinneu.jpg)